pudly/schmopera-hugo/content/articles/summer-nights-at-the-opera-an-observation.md

 date = "2018-10-25T16:10:00-04:00"
 lastmod = "2018-10-25T22:34:00-04:00"
 publishDate = "2018-10-25T22:34:00-04:00"
 short_description = "With no lines or a prescribed opening time the Summer HD Festival has been a welcoming presence since its inception.
-Entering off Broadway, people first encounter a table with volunteers from the Metropolitan Opera Guild, providing information about the Guild's programs and benefits of membership as well as complementary issues of its publication, Opera News." slug = "summer-nights-at-the-opera-an-observation" title = "Summer Nights at the Opera: an observation"
+Entering off Broadway, people first encounter a table with volunteers from the Metropolitan Opera Guild, providing information about the Guild&#039;s programs and benefits of membership as well as complementary issues of its publication, Opera News." slug = "summer-nights-at-the-opera-an-observation" title = "Summer Nights at the Opera: an observation"
 +++